Affiliate links on Android Authority may earn us a commission. Learn more.

 Spotify has plenty of brand recognition in the streaming music world.
 It has lots of songs and podcasts you can browse.
 Plus, if you are in the United States, you can snag a discounted ad-supported Hulu subscription at the same time.

 An individual account is $9.99 monthly.
 A two-person subscription option gets you dual accounts for $12.99.
 If you want a family plan, that’s $15.99 per month, while a student discount brings down an individual account to $4.99 per month.

 There is currently no higher-quality streaming available.
 This was supposed to launch in 2021 with Spotify HiFi, but it has yet to appear.

 Apple Music has a limited free tier like Amazon Music.
-However, the full version has more than 50 million songs along with iCloud integration and podcasts.
+However, the full version has over 50 million songs, iCloud integration, and podcasts.

 An individual Apple Music subscription costs $9.99 monthly, and a family plan costs $14.99.
 If you have Apple One, you’ll get Apple TV Plus, iCloud, Apple Arcade, and more bundled in for just $14.95 a month.
 A limited version called Voice is $4.99 monthly.
 It lets you browse the entire library, but some features will not be available, including offline play and multiple device support.

 Qobuz focuses on quality, and every subscription has lossless content.
 The catalog might be missing some of what you enjoy, however.
 There is no free subscription, but you can buy content from the Qobuz music store regardless without one.

 A single-user Studio subscription is $12.99 monthly or $129.99 annually.
 A two-person account is $17.99 per month or $179.88 annually.
 A single-user Sublime subscription is $179.99 per year with the same features plus up to 60% off on purchases from the store.
 The two-person version of this subscription is $179.88 annually or $17.99 per month.
 Qobuz family plans are $17.99 monthly and support up to six users on the same account.